m2lines/m2lines.github.io/content/research/talks/_index.md

 ---

 - **Pierre Gentine** - The Artificial Intelligence for Good Group -  *Can Artificial Intelligence Help Us Better Project Climate Change?* on May 4th <a class="button button-inline" href="https://www.meetup.com/new-york-artificial-intelligence-for-good-meetup-group/events/284498454/">Register</a>

+- **Laure Zanna** will be giving a joing plenary talk with Galen McKinley on M²LInES and LEAP on June 13th at the 2022 CESM Workshop.
+Info and registration at this [website](https://www.cesm.ucar.edu/events/workshops/2022/)

 <br>

 ## Past talks